geodetic-metrology-tools/SUSoftCMakeCommon/README.md

 - if `USE_QT` is TRUE, configure QT.
 	- You need to set `QT_ROOT_PATH` to your root installation
 	- You can tell the Qt wanted modules as a list in `QT_WANTED_MODULES` (default is Core)
+- if `USE_OPENSSL` is TRUE, provide OpenSSL DLLs for installers.
+	- You need to set `OPENSSL_ROOT_DIR` to your root installation
 - if `cpack_build`, build binary and source package installers.
 - if `enable_console`, Enable the console